Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 2. Run Snowfakery

-Once the template is ready, you execute Snowfakery using the command line: snowfakery path/file.yml
+Once the template is ready, you execute Snowfakery using the command:

-The above command tells Snowfakery to read the account.yml file and generate 10 account records which will be stored in the account.csv file.
+The above command tells Snowfakery to read the account.yml file and generate 10 account records.
+In the above image, we’ve further extended the command to save the data as a CSV file in the data folder.

 3. Data Output